 Understand how saline implants work.

-The closed technique that is used for filling saline breast implants
+We now use a closed technique for filling saline breast implants.

 About 25 years ago, a new method of filling the saline implants was adopted.
 In this, sterile tubing is connected to an intravenous bag of saline (obviously sterile).
-Through this tubing, the saline was drawn up into a syringe via a stopcock transferred into the implant by the tubed connected to the implant’s valve.
+Through this tubing, the saline is drawn up into a syringe via a stopcock and transferred into the implant by the tubed connected to the implant’s valve.
 This is known as a “closed” technique because the saline is never exposed to the outside environment.
-Sterile saline, sterile tubing, sterile implant — Do you see where I’m going with this?
+Sterile saline, sterile tubing, sterile implant.
+Do you see where I’m going with this?

 Fungal infections were caused by the open-bowl technique, which is now obsolete.